Conformalized Semi-supervised Random Forest for Classification and Abnormality Detection: MORE DETAILS ON BASELINES

+In this section, we further demonstrate the difference between the randomized version and derandomized version to support our claim that removing the random variable $U$ from ACRFrandom and ACRFshift helps achieve a desirable type II error.

-Table \ref{table:randomized and non-randomized} shows the type I error and type II error of ACRF/ACRFrandom and ACRFshift/ACRFrandomShift (referred to as non-randomized and randomized versions of ACRF/ACRFshift in Table \ref{table:randomized and non-randomized}).
-We observe that models with randomness and those without randomness achieve comparable type I errors, while models with randomness tend to have worse type II errors and the final prediction set $\hat{C}$ is more likely to contain multiple labels.
-The possible reason is the purpose of randomized version to achieve the ideal conditional coverage may lead to redundant prediction sets and high type II error.
+Table \ref{table:randomized and derandomized} shows the type I error and type II error of ACRF/ACRFrandom and ACRFshift/ACRFshiftrandom (referred to as derandomized and randomized versions of ACRF/ACRFshift in Table \ref{table:randomized and derandomized}).
+We observe that models with randomness and those without randomness achieve comparable type I errors when there is not shift in the inlier labels, while models with randomness tend to have worse type II errors and the final prediction set $\hat{C}$ is more likely to contain multiple labels.
+One potential explanation for this is that randomization can help with the control of conditional coverage and may lead to increased high type II error due to this more ambitious goal.
+Supporting this, the randomized version for both ACRF and ACRFshift controls the type I error while the derandomized version, especially ACRF, shows inflated type I error under the label shift model.